chsanford/Spliceman-Beta/readme.md

 columns, where each row corresponds to one inputted mutation.
 - The entries in the five columns are the same as those from the input file.
+- Column 6 is the ID for the transcript that contains the mutation
-- Columns 6 and 7 are the start and end locations of the intron or exon that contains the mutation.
+- Columns 7 and 8 are the start and end locations of the intron or exon that contains the mutation.
-- Column 8 is the gene that the mutation lies on.
+- Column 9 is the name gene that the mutation lies on.
+- Column 10 is the gene's ID.
-- Column 9 is "+" if the sequence is read positively and "-" if read negatively.
+- Column 11 is "+" if the sequence is read positively and "-" if read negatively.
-- Column 10 classifies the sequence containing the mutation between "intron", "intron_terminal3", "intron_terminal5", "exon_terminal3",
+- Column 12 classifies the feature containing the mutation between "intron", "intron_terminal3", "intron_terminal5", "exon_terminal3",
 "exon_terminal5", and "exon_internal".
+- Column 13 classifies whether the mutation is an intronic or exonic variant.
-- Column 11 is the percentile of the change in L1-distance.
+- Column 14 is the percentile of the change in L1-distance.
-- If the mutation is on an exon, column 12 is the total change in ESEseq scores and column 13 is an estimation of whether that scores affects splicing, where "N" means "no effect," "S" means "suppressor," and "E" means "enhancer."
-If it lies on an intron, both columns are "n/a".
+- If the mutation is on an exon, column 15 is the total change in ESEseq scores.
+- Column 16 is the distance from the nearest splice site.
+- Column 17 is the nearest splice site, either 3' or 5'.
-- Columns 14 thru 18 are the five most likely RBPs in order.
+- Columns 18 thru 22 are the five most likely RBPs in order.
-- Columns 19 thru 23 are the motifs corresponding to each of the RBPs in the preceding columns.
+- Columns 23 thru 24 are the motifs corresponding to each of the RBPs in the preceding columns.

 If the results are visualized, mutations are grouped by intron and exon.
 For